Kodekween/Kodekween/README.md

 - 👋 Hi, I’m @Kodekween (Bri)
-- 👀 I’m interested in becoming a full stack web developer and the art of Muay Thai!
+- 👀 I’m a full stack web developer and the art of Muay Thai!
-- 🌱 I’m currently attending 28 week intensive bootcamp to gain skills as full stack developer as well as undergoing Muay Thai instructor training.
+- 🌱 I’m recently graduated from a 28 week intensive bootcamp to gain skills as full stack developer.
 - 💞️ I’m looking to connect with other developers who can help me gain experience and potentially, a job.
 - I am learning HTML, CSS, JavaScript and Python.
 I'm open to all areas of software development, my primary focus is gaining experience and joining a collaborative and dynamic team that creates projects that have a lasting and positive impact on society.